 Tags: canton daml blockchain

 A single local Canton sandbox is good for fast contract development.
 It gives you one participant, one Ledger API, one JSON API, and a simple place to upload DAR files.
-But it does not help much when you want to reason about distributed behavior: two participants, party hosting, package vetting on more than one participant, and the role of a synchronizer.
+But it does not help much when you want to reason about distributed behavior: multiple participants, party hosting, package vetting on more than one participant, and the role of a synchronizer.

-This tutorial builds a local two-participant Canton sandbox from scratch.
+This tutorial builds a local three-participant Canton sandbox from scratch.
 The goal is not to reproduce a production Canton Network deployment.
 The goal is to create a small, deterministic development environment that helps you understand the moving pieces and test multi-participant behavior locally.

 By the end, you will be able to run: